-- Consolidation of the corporate internal audit role in Grupo UNACEM's main business units and entities, with a multidisciplinary team with extensive experience in internal auditing, internal control, and risk management. - 4.
-Increased scope of the internal audit team from three business units in 2023 to eleven in 2024.
-The number of audits increased from thirteen in 2023 to thirty-one in 2024. - 5.
-Handling of seven special requests, consolidating the team's role as a trusted independent assurance provider for the CEO of Grupo UNACEM and its business units.
+- In 2024, the corporate internal audit team reported the following significant achievements: - Consolidation of the corporate internal audit 3. role in Grupo UNACEM's main business units and entities, with a multidisciplinary team with extensive experience in internal auditing, internal control, and risk management. - Increased scope of the internal audit team from 4. three business units in 2023 to eleven in 2024.
+The number of audits increased from thirteen in 2023 to thirty-one in 2024. - Handling of seven special requests, consolidating 5. the team's role as a trusted independent assurance provider for the CEO of Grupo UNACEM and its business units.